 I’ve been asked a lot lately how I got into live streaming and how I became so popular on the Live.Me Live Streaming App.
-Here is my story on how I fell in love with video and live streaming from the 1990’s to present.
+Here is my story on how I fell in love with video and live streaming from the 1990s to the present.

 I have always been interested in video.
 I bought my first camcorder (remember those?) back in 1989, the same year I graduated high school.
 I enjoyed making lots of home videos with it!
 I always had it in tow with me when heading over to a friend’s house.
 We recorded our adventures, cars, family, and pets.
 I still have a bunch of those VHS tapes packed away somewhere.

 When video capture cards became available for PCs in the 90s, my dad and I got one and started playing with digital video.
 I also helped run a BBS (bulletin board system) at this time and started creating short video clips and also GIFs of people from the videos I would take to share online.
 As our BBS grew, we turned into full-service ISP (internet service provider) proving dial-up Internet services as well as web hosting.
 Millennials will never know the pain of a busy signal trying to dial-in to a 28.8 baud line on a SLIP or PPP connection, and I don’t miss those days either.

 I remember sitting in our office one day on our brand spanking new 56k-dedicated connection to our ISP and discovering CU-SeeMe.
 This was like some way cool futuristic program that allowed you to video conference with strangers you never met.
 I had to participate in this!Â I went to CompUSA and bought a Connectix QuickCam for the office and attached it to our Packard Bell PC running Windows 95.Â I was live streaming for the very first time!